-- name: Name of the scheduled executor. - pool-size: Number of executor threads per member for the executor. - capacity: Maximum number of tasks that a scheduler can have per partition.
+- name: Name of the scheduled executor. - statistics-enabled: Specifies whether the statistics gathering is enabled.
+If set to false, you cannot collect statistics. - pool-size: Number of executor threads per member for the executor. - capacity: Maximum number of tasks that a scheduler can have per partition.
 Attempt to schedule more results in RejectedExecutionException.
-To free up the capacity, tasks should get disposed by the user. - durability: Durability of the executor. - split-brain-protection-ref: Name of the split-brain protection configuration that you want this Scheduled Executor Service to use.
+To free up the capacity, tasks should get disposed by the user.

+- durability: Durability of the executor. - split-brain-protection-ref: Name of the split-brain protection configuration that you want this Scheduled Executor Service to use.
 See the Split-Brain Protection for IScheduled Executor Service section.